rouskinlab/seismic-rna/src/userdocs/install.rst

 After updating, it is a good idea to :ref:`test_seismicrna`.

-Install a specific version of SEISMIC-RNA
+Option 5B: Install a specific version of SEISMIC-RNA
 --------------------------------------------------------------------------------

 Type this if you had initially installed SEISMIC-RNA with Conda::